WebAssembly/design/AstSemantics.md

 Wrapping of integers simply discards any upper bits; i.e. wrapping does not perform saturation, trap on overflow, etc.

+In addition to storing a value to linear memory, store instructions also return their value operand, with no conversion applied.

 ### Addressing

 Each linear memory access operation also has an address operand and an immediate